SchulzLab/EpigenomicsTutorial-ISMB2017/docs/Installation.rst

 `HINT <http://github.com/CostaLab/reg-gen>`_
 -----------------------------------------------

 To install HINT (RGT Suite), you are advised to use the Python package installer pip.
-First, download the pip installer `get-pip.py <http://bootstrap.pypa.io/get-pip.py>`_ and then install pip.
+First, make sure that the python version is 2.7 and download the pip installer `get-pip.py <http://bootstrap.pypa.io/get-pip.py>`_ and then install pip.

 ::